Little River Coop Garden Soil, 1 cubic foot (7 gallon) bucket

 All bagged soils DO NOT contain the vital macro & micro nutrients that your plants need to thrive, so wether you buy from us or elsewhere you must add a granular OMRI certified fertilizer to your soil before planting.
 Heed our warning!
 This is the most common mistake we see beginner gardeners make in their garden.
 While adding compost and getting your soil fertile in other ways is also an option, its a slower one that takes lots of time and effort, so if you'd like to plant in your soil right away you absolutely cannot leave out the addition of granular organic fertilizer.

-How to figure out how much soil you need… one bag from us is 2 cubic feet of material (If you’ve bought soil from us in years past in plastic 7 gallon buckets, this is the same volume as 2 of those buckets).
-If youre trying to fill a raised bed from scratch you’ll want to use a simple soil calculator like this one: https://www.inchcalculator.com/soil-calculator/
+How to figure out how much soil you need… If you're trying to fill a raised bed from scratch you’ll want to use a simple soil calculator like this one: https://www.gardeners.com/how-to/soil-calculator/7558.html

 To help you out, there are 25 cubic feet in a cubic yard, and we use 1 cubic yard (thats 25 buckets) to fill a 4 x 8 foot raised bed that is 10 inches deep (thats our standard raised bed depth, if yours is deeper we recommend filling it with a draining medium like pea rock until its 10-12 inches deep, then adding soil).